How to do a Sea-Doo Coolant Flush on a Jetski

 The Sea-doo drain plug stops fluid from coming out.
 These is nothing stopping the bolt from travelling into the center of the ride plate cooling reservoir, if the bolt head snaps off.
 Be careful if using normal drill bits to dill out the broken bolt, because if running forward direction and the drill bit catches, you will wind the drain bolt all the way into the ride plate.
 You will never get it out.

 Most times the bolt will self wind out if using a left-handed bit.
-If it wont, once you have drilled in about 1 cm you can use the Easy Out.
-Job done.
+If it wont, once you have drilled in about 1 cm you can use this Easy Out from Amazon, Job done.